reqnroll/Reqnroll/docs/Tools/Reporting.md

 Reqnroll provides various options to generate reports related to the acceptance tests.

-**Note:** The `reqnroll.exe` [command line tool](Tools.md) that is used to generate reports can be found in the `packages\Specflow.{version number}\tools` directory, when you installed Reqnroll through NuGet.
+**Note:** The `reqnroll.exe` [command line tool](Tools.md) that is used to generate reports can be found in the `packages\Reqnroll.{version number}\tools` directory, when you installed Reqnroll through NuGet.
 Start the tool with no parameters or use the `--help` option to display an overview of the available options.

 You can find a repository containing the old report code [here](https://github.com/reqnroll/Reqnroll.Reports).
 For information on why the reports were moved to a seperate repo, please read see this [GitHub issue](https://github.com/reqnroll/Reqnroll/issues/1036).